 top of page

-AN INTERVIEW WITH ROBERT WILSON by Streaming Museum prior to the New York Premiere of “ABSOLUTE WILSON” by filmmaker Katharina Otto-Bernstein at the Guggenheim Museum.
-Robert Wilson, renowned avant-garde theater artist, is one of the most controversial, rule-breaking and visionary artists of our time.
-Filmed October 24, 2006.
+An interview with ROBERT WILSON by Streaming Museum took place on October 24, 2006, prior to the New York Premiere of ABSOLUTE WILSON by filmmaker Katharina Otto-Bernstein at the Guggenheim Museum.
+Robert Wilson, renowned avant-garde theater artist, was one of the most controversial, rule-breaking and visionary artists of our time.

-The New York Times has described Robert Wilson as the towering figure of avant-garde theatre.
-His groundbreaking international theatre works such as “Deafman Glance,” “Einstein on the Beach” and “The CIVIL WarS,” push the limits of time and space, forging images of astonishing beauty, nightmarish psychological complexity, stark wit and haunting emotion.
+The New York Times has described Robert Wilson as "a towering figure in the world of experimental theater."
+His groundbreaking international theatre works such as Deafman Glance, Einstein on the Beach and The CIVIL WarS, push the limits of time and space, forging images of astonishing beauty, nightmarish psychological complexity, stark wit and haunting emotion.
 Many have lauded him as a mesmerizing visual genius.
 Others damn his productions as indulgent and costly.
 Incendiary, influential, contradictory, puzzling, other-worldly, mischievous, unclassifiable – Wilson is absolutely all of these.
-For the past four decades the distinguished American director, designer, architect and sculptor has been recognized as one of the most versatile visionary creators of the international stage.
+The distinguished American director, designer, architect and sculptor has been recognized as one of the most versatile visionary creators of the international stage.

 Wilson surprises the spectator with a celebration of the ordinary.
 His ability to convey complex ideas with the use of simple images and everyday objects is often deeply rooted in his own childhood memories of Waco, Texas.
 The blue skies, a chair, a glass of milk, a shoe, a tree, will take on a resonant symbolic meaning when filtered through imagination of the artist.
 His theatre is as mysterious as he is.
 Throughout his career, he has cultivated and achieved a profound sense of mystery around his persona – part mystic, part showman, at once outrageous and austere — that has made him seem at times to be an impenetrable enigma.